audrey06lee05/audrey06lee05/README.md

 ## Hello Coders! 👋

-- 🔭 I’m currently working on building more projects for my resume
+- 🔭 I’m currently applying for graduate software engineer roles
 - 🌱 I’m currently improving my skills in React.JS
 - 🚀 I study aerospace engineering (yes, not computer science)
 - 💬 Ask me about how to start learning how to code